• Skip to main content

 Ingredients you'll need

-• No boil lasagna noodles: not only will it skip the step of pre-cooking pasta, but will also help create an amazing texture by soaking up on the extra moisture while baking in the oven.
-Do not substitute for regular lasagna.
+• No boil lasagna noodles: not only will it skip the step of pre-cooking pasta, but also help create an amazing texture by soaking up the extra moisture while baking in the oven.
+Do not substitute for regular lasagna sheets that you have to cook first for the best result.

-• Lentils: I used French du Puy lentils, but green or brown works too.
+• Lentils: I used French du Puy lentils, but green lentils or brown lentils work too.
+Avoid red lentils for this recipe since it would change the texture of the sauce significantly.

-• Carrots: it adds sweetness, texture and extra-nutrients.
+• Carrots: add sweetness, texture and extra-nutrients.
 I like to shred them and then, also chop the threads to make the pieces finer.

 • Onion and garlic: to flavor the lentil tomato sauce.

-• Dried Italian spices: or use your favorite dried herbs such a thyme, oregano, basil and parsley.
+• Dried Italian seasoning: or use your favorite dried herbs such a thyme, oregano, basil and parsley.

 • Bechamel sauce: super easy and also quick, the bechamel is made with olive oil, flour, plain plant-based milk, salt and nutritional yeast.
 You can also add some ground/grated nutmeg and dried herbs to the bechamel if you want.